janpaepke/ScrollMagic/README.md

 It's the perfect library for you, if you want to ...

 * animate based on scroll position – either trigger an animation or synchronize it to the scrollbar movement (like a playback scrub control).
-* pin an element starting at a specific scroll position – either forever or for a limited amount of scroll progress (sticky elements).
+* pin an element starting at a specific scroll position – either indefinitely or for a limited amount of scroll progress (sticky elements).
 * toggle CSS classes of elements on and off based on scroll position.
 * effortlessly add parallax effects to your website.
 * create an infinitely scrolling page (ajax load of additional content).